RobotLocomotion/drake/drake/doc/cygwin.rst

 Drake will locally build and install the remaining prerequisites.
 Open up a shell (the standard ``cmd`` shell will definitely work) and run::

 	cd drake-distro
-	make options # use the gui to choose which externals you want, then run generate before exiting make download-all
+	make options  # use the GUI to choose which externals you want, then run generate before exiting make download-all

 We have attempted to automate the installation of the remaining prerequisites for you, using the cygwin installer.
 To use this, simply: